 From 15 to 18 September 2016, at Taiwan’s Kaohsiung International Maritime and Defence Exhibition, Taiwan was indicating it is getting more realistic about building 4 to 8 tear drop style submarines.
 Taiwan's Indigenous Defence Submarine Project is known as the "Qianlong Project".

 Taiwan’s China Shipbuilding Corporation (CSBC) created a new submarine design division (known as the Submarine Development Center of CSBC (SDCC)) in August 2016.
 CSBC aims to put itself in a good position to design and build the subs.
 Although Taiwanese officials stressed the model (above) is not representative of the final design the model looks surprisingly like an evolution of the class of Taiwan’s 2 operational Hai Lung/Chien Lung class submarines.

 The design contract, which is understood to be worth around US$95 million, is expected to be issued by the Taiwanese government before the end of 2016 and may run until 2019. [see Jane’s]

-Ming Rong Yuan Business Co., LTD, at this Kaohsiung arms exhibition, exhibited a miniature model made of high strength low alloy (HSLA) pressure hull steel.
+Ming Rong Yuan Business Co., LTD, at Taiwan’s, 15 to 18 September 2016, Kaohsiung International Maritime and Defence Exhibition, exhibited a miniature model made of high strength low alloy (HSLA) pressure hull steel.
 HSLA-80 alloy steel has properties making it "easy to handle" [HSLA-80 steel may be same/similar to].
 The HSLA-80 alloy steel is actually produced by Taiwan's China Steel Corporation.
 [Based on the Exhibition Media Release via MarketWired].